Melita Norwood: Red Joan

 Red Joan is a 2018 film very loosely inspired by Norwood's life, starring Judi Dench and Sophie Cookson.
 It was directed by Trevor Nunn, and produced by David Parfitt, with a screenplay by Lindsay Shapero.
-The film was shot in the UK.
+The film, based on the novel of the same name by Jennie Rooney, was shot in the UK, despite some scenes being set in Canada.
 It premiered at the 2018 Toronto International Film Festival.

 Death

-On 2 June 2005, at the age of 93, Norwood died at New Cross Hospital in Wolverhampton.
+On 2 June 2005, at the age of 93, Norwood died at New Cross Hospital in Wolverhampton, West Midlands and her body was cremated.